danvk/danvk.github.io/_posts/2026-03-08-oldnyc-updates.md

 ## Moving from Google Maps to OpenStreetMap

 When OldNYC launched, Google Maps was the default choice for web mapping, and it was free to use.
 But over time, Google’s pricing model changed.
 In late 2024 they replaced their $200/month free credit with separate quotas for individual APIs.
-Under the new system, rather than being free, OldNYC would have cost about **$35/month**.
+Under the new system, rather than being **free**, OldNYC would have cost about **$35/month**.

 Instead of paying Google indefinitely for a hobby project, I migrated the site to [OpenStreetMap vector tiles] and [MapLibre].